 PEACE SUNDAY 2020

-The global film premiere is scheduled for Sunday, October 25th, 2020, at 3:00 PM PST on our websites: PeaceSundays.org and UDCworld.org, as well as on ‘Peace Sundays’ YouTube channel and Facebook page.
-It features curated archival content from MLK’s speech, exclusive videos produced by the Jerusalem Prayer Project and Videocratic Media from Israel, Palestine, Charlottesville, the Atlantic Coast Pipeline, as well as videos from other sources relating to the Standing Rock Pipeline, and the decommissioned, yet extremely dangerous San Onofre Nuclear Generating Station (SONGS), in Southern California.
+We invite all community members and leaders to join us for the film preview which is scheduled for Sunday, November 1, 2020, at 3 PM PST through December 1st, 2020.
+Please email your feedback to PeaceSundays.UDWC@gmail.com.
+The global film premiere is scheduled for Sunday, December 13, 2020, at 3 PM PST, accessible on our websites: PeaceSundays.org and UDCworld.org, as well as on ‘Peace Sundays’ YouTube channel and Facebook page.
+It features curated archival content from MLK’s speech, exclusive videos produced by the Jerusalem Prayer Project and Videocratic Media from Israel, Palestine, Charlottesville, and the Atlantic Coast Pipeline, as well as videos from other sources relating to the Standing Rock Pipeline, and the decommissioned, yet extremely dangerous San Onofre Nuclear Generating Station in Southern California.

-Peace Sunday has traditionally been held annually on the Sunday closest to the United Nations’ International Day of Peace, September 21st.
-Due to the Covid-19 Pandemic, this year’s Peace Sunday is a streaming documentary film, produced by the Jerusalem Prayer Project (JPP), Producers Stephen Longfellow Fiske and Robert Corsini, along with Producer LauraSa Pele Lafoia Ava of Unity and Diversity World Council (UDWC2.0), and One Global Family Foundation & Alliances (OGFF&A), in association with the Peace Sunday Committee.
+Peace Sunday has traditionally been held annually on the Sunday closest to the United Nations International Day of Peace, September 21st.
+Due to the Covid-19 Pandemic, this year’s Peace Sunday is a streaming webumentary film, produced by the Jerusalem Prayer Project (JPP), Executive Producers Stephen Longfellow Fiske and Robert Corsini, along with Producer LauraSa Pele Lafoia Ava, the CEO and Chair of Unity and Diversity World Council (UDWC2.0), Peace Sundays (PS2.0), and One Global Family Foundation & Alliances (OGFF&A), in collaboration with the Peace Sunday Committee.

-Co-Sponsors: Interfaith Communities United for Justice and Peace (ICUJP), the IMAN Cultural Center, Videocratic Media, Stephen Fiske Music, The Mandala Society (David J. Harris), IONS-LA, Center for Conscious Change, Brinsley IT Guru, AVA Consulting & Management, Dr. Thomas Hedberg in Honor of Betsy Caprio Hedberg, Dr. Linda Groff, Book: Sustainable Peace Building in a Rapidly Changing World: Holistic, Evolving Aspects of Peace, Nonviolence, and Community Engagement (2020).
+Co-Sponsors: Interfaith Communities United for Justice and Peace (ICUJP), the IMAN Cultural Center, Stephen Fiske Music, The Mandala Society (David J. Harris), IONS-LA (Dr. Tahdi Blackstone), AVA Consulting & Management (LauraSa), Center for Conscious Change, Brinsley IT Guru, Dr. Thomas Hedberg in remembrance of Betsy Caprio Hedberg, Dr. Linda Groff, Book: Sustainable Peace Building in a Rapidly Changing World: Holistic, Evolving Aspects of Peace, Nonviolence, and Community Engagement (2020).

 Love everybody all the time.